Kayli/logspub/linguistics/linguistics.md

     a single phoneme in a particular language
   - for example, in English, top - stop
     - [t] as in stop [stɒp] and the aspirated form [tʰ] as in top

+- ambigram
+  - is a calligraphic composition of glyphs that can yield different meanings depending on the orientation of observation
+  - most ambigrams are visual palindromes that rely on some kind of symmetry, and they can often be interpreted as visual puns
+  - examples
+    - oulipo: ouvroir de littérature potentielle

 ## funny languages